 Based on the New York Times bestselling book and the Academy Award-nominated movie, Hidden Figures: The True Story of Four Black Women and the Space Race tells the story of how four math whizzes overcame gender and racial barriers to succeed in a highly competitive field dominated by male counterparts.

 They persisted in spite of other people’s opinions about them and contributed to some of NASA’s greatest achievements.
+This book is a reminder that anyone has the power to change the world with hard work and dedication.

 Like a Girl by Lori Degman and Illustrated by Mara Penny